From Coils to Surface Recession: Multiphysics Simulation of Ablation in ICP Wind Tunnels: Introduction

 Most existing works on ICP modeling, as highlighted above, still assume LTE conditions, which remain valid at high pressures ($\approx 10^4$ Pa or above) where frequent particle collisions maintain equilibrium, thereby reducing computational cost.
-However, more recent investigations have revealed that non-local thermodynamic equilibrium (NLTE) effects can become significant at lower pressures \cite{munafo2024self-consistent,zhang2016analysis,mostaghimi1987two,mostaghimi1990effect,munafo2015tightly,lei2018simulation,kumar2024investigation,kumar2024electronic}, highlighting the need for more detailed plasma modeling in ICP facilities.
+However, more recent investigations have revealed that non-local thermodynamic equilibrium (NLTE) effects can become significant at lower pressures \cite{zhang2016analysis,kumar2024electronic,kumar2025numerical}, highlighting the need for more detailed plasma modeling in ICP facilities.
 The state-to-state approach provides the most accurate treatment of non-equilibrium by resolving each internal energy state as a separate pseudo-species, enabling non-Boltzmann population distributions \cite{laux2012state,munafo2015tightly,panesi2013rovibrational,kumar2024investigation,colonna2015non,laporta2016electron,capitelli2013plasma}.
 Despite its fidelity, this method is computationally expensive and depends on extensive atomic and molecular datasets that are not always available.
-Consequently, simplified models assuming Maxwell–Boltzmann internal state distributions have been developed \cite{park1989nonequilibrium,park1993review,gnoffo1989conservation}, among which the two-temperature (2T) formulation is the most widely used for ICP discharge simulations \cite{park1989nonequilibrium,park1993review,park2001chemical}.
+Consequently, simplified models assuming Maxwell–Boltzmann internal state distributions have been developed, among which the two-temperature (2T) formulation is the most widely used for ICP discharge simulations \cite{park1989nonequilibrium,gnoffo1989conservation}.
 This model assumes rapid equilibration between translational and rotational degrees of freedom of heavy particles (\emph{i.e.}, atoms and molecules) while electronic and vibrational modes equilibrate with translation of free electrons.
-Recent studies employing two-temperature NLTE models for ICP discharges \cite{atsuchi2006modeling,panesi2007analysis,yu2019effects,munafo2022multi,munafo2024self-consistent,kumar2024electronic,sun2023validation} underscore the significance of non-equilibrium effects on temperature fields and chemical composition.
 In this work, the two-temperature NLTE formulation is adopted for the low-pressure simulations where non-equilibrium effects prevail, whereas the high-pressure cases, such as the coupled flow–material response simulations presented in this paper, are modeled under the LTE assumption to describe the plasma within the facility.

 The paper is organized as follows: \cref{sec:ICP_framework} provides a concise overview of the multi-solver coupled ICP framework used in this work. \cref{sec:coupling_framework} describes how the material solver is integrated into the ICP framework, enabling end-to-end simulation of the entire facility, from the torch and induction coils through the chamber and up to the test sample. \cref{sec:problem_setup} provides a detailed description of the Plasmatron X facility and the corresponding simulation setup. \cref{sec:Results} then presents the overall MHD characteristics within the facility, followed by an analysis of the material response and a comparison with experiments.
 Conclusions and future work are summarized in \cref{sec:conclusions}.